-If it is determined by the instructor and counselor/advisor that a student has not made adequate progress within an enrollment period due to poor attendance or because missed assignments (class work or lab work) have not been satisfactorily completed, the student may be denied the ability to re-register for the next enrollment period or when the course is repeated.
-Administrative approval is required to deny or rescind re-registration privileges.
+If it is determined by the instructor and counselor/advisor that a student has not made adequate progress within an enrollment period due to poor attendance or because missed assignments (class or lab work) have not been satisfactorily completed, the student may be denied the ability to re-register for the next enrollment period.
+Administrative approval is required to deny or rescind re-registration privileges when it is academically appropriate to re-enter the program.